Merci-chao/userChrome.js/README.md

 # IMPORTANT

 Since the scripts may not fully work on new versions of Firefox, please check here for newer versions of script if you encounter any issues.
-Please subscribe to this repository to receive notifications of updates:
+You may subscribe to this repository to receive notifications of updates:
 ![screenshot](https://github.com/Merci-chao/userChrome.js/blob/main/screenshots/gitwatch-1.png)
 ![screenshot](https://github.com/Merci-chao/userChrome.js/blob/main/screenshots/gitwatch-2.png)